-Heather Deixler is a corporate associate in the San Francisco office of Latham & Watkins.
+Heather Deixler is a corporate counsel in the San Francisco office of Latham & Watkins.

 Ms. Deixler counsels public and private companies operating in the healthcare and life sciences industries on transactional and regulatory matters.

 She advises hospitals, physician organizations, as well as digital health, pharmaceutical, and medical device companies on:

 - Physician self-referral (i.e., the federal Stark law and its state counterparts)

 - Fraud and abuse

 Ms. Deixler advises clients on innovative healthcare delivery systems including Medicare Accountable Care Organizations, clinically integrated networks, and IPAs, and other value-based payment programs.

 Ms. Deixler is a Certified Information Privacy Professional (CIPP/US and CIPP/E) with a particular focus on health information privacy and security, including compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH), and federal and state privacy and information security laws.
 She works with clients to develop and implement compliance programs and respond to security breaches, advises on regulatory compliance matters related to healthcare privacy and security including online privacy policies and terms of service, and counsels on such issues in healthcare transactions.

 Ms. Deixler also counsels companies outside of the healthcare industry on general privacy and security matters, including online privacy and mobile app issues.